livecode/livecode/docs/notes/bugfix-22892.md

-# Further explained the workings of is an integer
+# Corrected the definition of is a number and integer